Penns Park Historic District

 The Penns Park Historic District is a national historic district that is located in Wrightstown Township, Bucks County, Pennsylvania.

 It was added to the National Register of Historic Places in 1986.

 History and architectural features

 This district includes thirty-four contributing buildings that are located in the village of Phillips Mill.
 It largely developed during the nineteenth century and is characterized by two-and-one-half-story, gable roofed residences that were designed using vernacular interpretations of various popular architectural styles, including Greek Revival, Gothic, and Queen Anne.
 A number of the residences have been converted to commercial purposes.
 Notable buildings include the Methodist church, Penns Park School, and Penns Park Tavern.

-It was added to the National Register of Historic Places in 1986.